oss-mirror/isc-bind9/doc/arm/reference.rst

    ultimate primary should be set to still send NOTIFY messages to all the name servers listed in the NS RRset.

+``prefetch-additional``
+  When answering a query for which there might have been additional section data (for example, address records associated with MX or SRV responses), but such data was not found in the cache, send a query for the data so it will be available in the cache the next time it is needed.

+  The default is ``yes``.

 ``recursion``
    If ``yes``, and a DNS query requests recursion, then the server attempts to do all the work required to answer the query.
 If recursion